Naming in the United States: African-American names

 Many African Americans use their own or their children's names as a symbol of solidarity within their culture.
 Prior to the 1950s and 1960s, most African-American names closely resembled those used within European American culture.
 With the rise of the civil rights movement, there was a dramatic rise in names of various origins.
 One very notable influence on African-American names are Arabic names that entered the popular culture with the rise of The Nation of Islam Politico-Religious Movement among African Americans with its focus on civil rights.
 These popular names such as "Aisha" and other Arabic names such as Jamal and Malik are now also commonly used by African Americans regardless of religion.

 Many names of French origin entered usage at this time as well.
-Historically French names such as Monique, Chantal, André, and Antoine became common within African American culture.
+Historically French names such as Monique, Chantal, André, and Antoine became common within African-American culture.
 Names of African origin began to crop up as well.
 Names like Ashanti, Tanisha, Aaliyah, and Malaika have origins in the continent of Africa.

 By the 1970s and 1980s, it had become common within the culture to invent new names, although many of the invented names took elements from popular existing names.
 Prefixes such as La/Le, Da/De, Ra/Re, or Ja/Je and suffixes such as -ique/iqua, -isha, and -aun/-awn are common, as well as inventive spellings for common names.
 The name LaKeisha is typically considered American in origin, but has elements pulled from both French and African roots.
 Other names like LaTanisha, JaMarcus, DeAndre, and Shaniqua were created in the same way.
 Punctuation marks are seen more often within African-American names than other American names, such as the names Mo'nique and D'Andre.

 Even with the rise of creative names, it is also common for African Americans to use biblical names such as Daniel, Michael, David, James, Joseph, and Matthew as well as European names like Christopher.
 These names were among the most common names for African-American boys in 2013.

+Rather uncommonly or unconventionally, some non-African Americans have given names that are usually perceived or seen as typically carried by their black compatriots.

+Hispanic and Latino names

+Some individuals who are Hispanic or Latino American follow the naming conventions of Hispanic countries, which means having one surname from a mother (on her father's side) and one from the father (on his father's side), with the father's first.
+An "y" may be added between the two surnames.
+Some Hispanic or Latino women who marry either do not alter their surnames, or they add a "de" and paternal surnames on their husband's side.